-Fencing, particularly high metal or timber fencing with decorative features, is not in keeping with the styles of pavement boundary found in the village, and should be avoided.
+Fencing, particularly high metal or timber fencing with decorative features, is not in keeping with the styles of pavement boundary found in the village and should be avoided.

-Front gardens open to the highway are a regular feature within the newer parts of the village, and should be encouraged.
+Front gardens open to the highway are a regular feature within the newer parts of the village and are encouraged.

 Hedging can add to the attractiveness of the street scene, but native box or beech type hedging should be used.
-Rapid growing hedges such as LeylandII should not be planted to delineate or privatise a boundary.
+Rapid growing hedges such as Leylandii should not be planted to delineate or privatise a boundary.
 There are examples in the village which demonstrate how unsightly and impractical that type of species can become over time as its natural height is far in excess of that appropriate for a boundary to a residential property within the built environment, even when maintenance is practised.
 Other native species in established hedges should be retained if appropriately maintained to avoid becoming over-bearing or a nuisance to neighbours and those passing by.

 Decorative trees can be incorporated into a boundary provided they will not grow beyond seven metres high.
 Traditional "field trees" such as oak and sycamore, which grow to a substantial height, should not be planted within new developments.
-Existing trees of these types along the boundary to a development should be retained provided they will not, over time, lead to subsidence of the ground adjacent to properties or impact adversely on roads, pavements, drainage and other underground services.
+Existing trees along the boundary to a development should be retained wherever possible.